Getting started to grow Instagram with Combin Growth

 In order to activate your subscription, click the open lock icon located at the top right corner of the Profile tab.
 Paste your key into the specialized field and click Apply.

-In case you manage 10 accounts or more, it’s highly recommended to use Combin in-app proxy setup to imitate multiple accounts management from an adequate, unsuspicious number of computers/IP addresses.
+In case you manage more than one account, it’s highly recommended to use Combin in-app proxy setup to imitate multiple accounts management from an adequate, unsuspicious number of computers/IP addresses.

 Click the open lock icon at the top right corner of the Profile tab, switch from the Subscription tab to the Proxy (alternatively, the menu bar > Tools > Preferences > Proxy.)